Creating a Virtual Cloud Network

 The Console offers two choices when you create a VCN: to create only the VCN, or to create the VCN with several related resources that are necessary if you want to immediately launch an instance.
 To help you get started quickly, the following procedure creates the VCN plus the related resources.

 Open the navigation menu.
 Under Core Infrastructure, go to Networking and click Virtual Cloud Networks.

 Ensure that the Sandbox compartment (or the compartment designated for you) is selected in the Compartment list on the left.

 - Click Networking Quickstart.

 - Select VCN with Internet Connectivity, and then click Start Workflow.

 - Enter the following:

-- VCN Name: Enter a name for your cloud network, for example, <your_initials>_Network.
+- VCN Name: Enter a name for your cloud network.
 The name is incorporated into the names of all the related resources that are automatically created.
 Avoid entering confidential information.

 - Compartment: This field defaults to your current compartment.
 Select the compartment you want to create the VCN and related resources in, if not already selected.